fbpx

 An SLA breach penalty can be disastrous for any field service business.

-Dealing with an emergency is not easy, especially if you’ve had no warning.
+After all, dealing with an emergency isn’t easy, especially if there’s no warning.

 You might find yourself panicked, scrambling, or even making matters worse by implementing an ineffective solution…

-When it comes to upholding your SLAs and avoiding an SLA breach penalty, you know that a breach will have consequences, so you need to keep on top of them as best you can.
+Of course, when it comes to upholding your SLAs and avoiding an SLA breach penalty, you know that there will have consequences, so you need to keep on top of them as best you can.

-Whether it’s a potential fine, or disciplinary action against your business, you don’t want to face these things if you can help it.
-The problem you’re facing is how to actually provide those warnings to your staff.
+Whether it’s a potential fine or disciplinary action against your business, they’re best avoided where possible!
+The problem is: how do you provide those warnings to your staff?

 Let’s explore exactly what that means:

 So that you can make sure you’re prepared to deal with a problem, you need to understand the risks involved with an SLA breach penalty.
-SLAs carry consequences (such as the cost of a fine), and these will have been discussed with your customer—most likely during tender—and be written into your contract.
+SLAs carry consequences (such as the cost of a fine), which will have been discussed with your customer—most likely during tender—and written into your contract.

 However, there are other consequences you might face if SLAs are breached.
 These are less tangible than a fine, but awareness of them will help in your efforts to prevent them too (as we’ll see in section 2):